SpeciesConservationLandscapes/task_hii_infrastructure/README.md

 This task calculates the anthropogenic impact of human infrastructure (other than roads and railways) on the terrestrial surface as one of the key drivers for a combined [Human Impact Index](https://github.com/SpeciesConservationLandscapes/task_hii_weightedsum).
-"impact" is the `direct` impact relative to each cell with at least one type of infrastructure.
+"Impact" is the `direct` impact relative to each cell with at least one type of infrastructure.
 The output HII driver calculated by this task is, like all other HII drivers, unitless; it refers to an absolute 0-10 scale but is not normalized to it, so the actual range of values may be smaller than 0-10.